 This unique historic resource is located within the 2,142-acre Watchung Reservation, the largest of 36 parks in the Union County Park System.
 This site is listed on both the State and National Registers of Historic Places.
+Grounds are open daily, dawn to dusk.
+The Church/General Store is open Saturdays and Sundays and some holidays, noon to 5 p.m.

-The Deserted Village is one of 27 historic sites across Union County open to the general public on the 3rd weekend in October as part of the Four Centuries in a Weekend program.
-Visitors can take a guided tour, view exhibits in the restored Church/Store, ride a haywagon, and take part in other activities, free of charge.
+The Deserted Village is one of 35 historic sites across Union County open to the general public on the 3rd weekend in October as part of the Four Centuries in a Weekend program.
+Visitors can take a guided tour, view exhibits in the restored Church/Store, ride a hay wagon, and take part in other activities, free of charge.